taijeronv/taijeronv_info/content/authors/admin/_index.md

 - I believe my skills will work in other industries even though they are concentrated in the military domain (training, education and operations).
 - I am willing to relocate to the US, Europe, Middle East, Africa, or conflict-zone if necessary.
-If relocating isn't necessary I can work remotely or part time depending on the job.
+- If relocating isn't necessary I can work remotely or part time depending on the job.

 ## Why you should hire me
 Professional, competent, and reliable.

 Have you ever been in an organization where there was this one guy that always got things done?
-He shows up and all of a sudden, all your fears are gone because you know he's going to take care of everything.
+You know what I'm talking about, he doesn't need supervision, always accomplishes his tasks, and does it to a high standard.

 **I'm that guy.**

 My current boss describes me as his safety net.
-He knows that I can run the team in his absence, manage the different personalities in the office, and get things done.
+He knows that I can run the team in his absence, manage all the personalities in the office, and get things done.
 Professional, competent, and reliable.

 ## Goals